 Chicago, IL 60606

-- No response from the public body equals a denial, and you may then appeal (see below).
+- No response from the public body is the same as a denial.

 What do I do if my FOIA request is denied?

-3. Call/email BGA, and tell us about your situation.
+4. Call/email BGA, and tell us about your situation.
 Click here for information about BGA's FOIA clinics.